 Quick orientation before choosing a service

-Identify the decision first.
-The pathway may be different for exclusion, suspension, a failed unit, a mark, late discontinuation, a misconduct allegation, or a refused special consideration request.
+The first task is to identify the decision because the pathway may be different for exclusion, suspension, failed unit, mark review, late discontinuation, misconduct allegation or special consideration refusal.

 Use the policy language.
 A strong submission usually links facts to defined grounds such as procedural unfairness, relevant new evidence, compassionate circumstances, unreasonable outcome, or misapplication of policy.